• Skip to primary navigation

 Here are some useful notes on the ingredients for this chocolate Oreo tart.

-• Oreos- Use regular Oreos, a similar brand of creme filled chocolate cookie sandwiches.
-Similarly, you can use boxed Oreo baking crumbs.
+• Oreos- Use regular Oreos, boxed Oreo baking crumbs or a similar brand of creme filled chocolate cookie sandwiches.
 I don’t recommend using Double Stuff Oreos.
-Use a food processor to pulse into fine crumbs for the crust.
+Pulse into fine crumbs for the crust.
 Crush or chop the cookies for the cookie dough and whipped cream.
+For another yummy chocolate treat, try my chocolate peanut butter pie!

 • Butter– Use unsalted butter.
 We need melted butter for the crust and room temperature butter for the cookie dough.

-• Flour: I use all-purpose flour.
-The flour is heat treated to kill off any existing bacteria.
+• All-purpose flour: The flour is heat treated to kill any bacteria.
 This step is option but recommended.
-You can heat treat flour in the oven or the microwave.
+Heat treat flour in the oven or the microwave.

 • Heavy cream- Use cold heavy cream or heavy whipping cream.